cast-org/figuration/site/4.2/get-started/migration.md

 #### Button
 - Added support for CSS checkbox and radio buttons, using `.btn-check` and `.btn-check-input` classes.
 - Content in buttons will now wrap by default.
-You can use the `.text-nowrap` utility class to preserve old behaviour.
+You can use the `.text-nowrap` utility class to preserve old behavior.

 #### Card
 - Contextually colored cards have been removed.
 Now you will need to use the with text, background, and border color utilities.